dgroomes/kafka-playground/kafka-in-kafka-out/README.md

    * ```shell
      ./scripts/create-topics.sh
      ```
-4. In a new terminal, build the `app` program distribution
+4. In a new terminal, build and run the `app` program distribution
    * ```shell
-     ./gradlew app:installDist
+     ./gradlew app:installDist && ./app/build/install/app/bin/app
      ```
-5. Run the `app` program
+5. In a new terminal, build and run the tests with:
    * ```shell
-     ./app/build/install/app/bin/app
+     ./gradlew test-harness:installDist && ./test-harness/build/install/test-harness/bin/test-harness
      ```
-6. In a new terminal, build and run the tests with:
+6. Stop Kafka with:
    * ```shell
-     ./gradlew test-harness:test
-     ```
-7. Stop Kafka with:
-   * ```shell
      ./scripts/stop-kafka.sh
      ```
-8. Stop the `app` program
+7. Stop the `app` program
    * Send `Ctrl+C` to the terminal where it's running